The Troubles: Social repercussions

 The impact of the Troubles on the ordinary people of Northern Ireland has been compared to that of the Blitz on the people of London.
 The stress resulting from bomb attacks, street disturbances, security checkpoints, and the constant military presence had the strongest effect on children and young adults.
 There was also the fear that local paramilitaries instilled in their respective communities with the punishment beatings, "romperings", and the occasional tarring and feathering meted out to individuals for various purported infractions.
+The legacy of the Troubles has been viewed by some, including researcher Rupert Taylor, as still persistent in Northern Ireland more than two decades after the Good Friday Agreement of 1998, as inequality and division between Catholics and Protestants continue.

 In addition to the violence and intimidation, there was chronic unemployment and a severe housing shortage.
 Many people were rendered homeless as a result of intimidation or having their houses burnt, and urban redevelopment played a role in the social upheaval.
 Belfast families faced being transferred to new, alien estates when older, decrepit districts such as Sailortown and the Pound Loney were being demolished.
-According to social worker and author Sarah Nelson, this new social problem of homelessness and disorientation contributed to the breakdown of the normal fabric of society, allowing for paramilitaries to exert a strong influence in certain districts.
+According to social worker and author Sarah Nelson, this problem of homelessness and disorientation contributed to the breakdown of the normal fabric of society, allowing for paramilitaries to exert a strong influence in certain districts.
 Vandalism was also a major problem.
-In the 1970s there were 10,000 vandalised empty houses in Belfast alone.
+In the 1970s, there were 10,000 vandalised empty houses in Belfast alone.
 Most of the vandals were aged between eight and thirteen.